phyleria/wth-write-a-thon/editions/01-chimoney/README.md

 - Fill out the Pull Request template and tag your reviewer

 ### Step 5: Submit the final form
-- Submit all three deliverables via this submission form that will be shared on Slack.
+- Submit all three deliverables via this [submission form](#).

 ### Step 6: Stay tuned
-- All updates, reviews, and winner announcements will be shared via the Slack community.
+- All updates, reviews, and winner announcements will be shared via the community forums.

-## Rewards & recognition
+## Rewards

-### Top 3 contributors
-- $35 USD cash reward
+- $35 USD cash reward for top 3 contributors
-- Featured on WriteTech Hub + Chimoney blogs and social media
+- Top 3 contributors Featured on WriteTech Hub + Chimoney blogs and social media

-### All complete submissions
-- Certificate of Participation
 - Community recognition and networking opportunities

 ## Challenge docs & guidelines